rjnadwod/Fetch-Test-rjnadwod/README.md

 Postman to make HTTP calls in addition to being able to view some of the data using the navigation links on the side.

+After hours of trying to make mongoose and mongoDB work, I found the most success using pg and PostgreSQL.
+This is a stripped down web sevice that does not utilize routes, controllers, or models in order to reduce complexity and time spent reviewing the code.

 REQUIREMENTS
 ------------